MicroBinfie/conference2020/src/pages/pages/2020-03-23---about/index.md

 Topics include:

 * **Microbial ecology and evolution**
     This topic relates to microbes in their relationship in the wider environment.
-This can be represented in different ways, either as a network of functional systems or interplay of  species.
+This can be represented in different ways,either as a network of functional systems or interplay of  species.
 We are interested in both.
 Talks that would present how we measure such relationships would also be welcome.
 * **Clinical microbiology**
     This topic relates to microbial pathogens and their genomics.
 Talks in this session would naturally lean to a public health application, but this doesn't have to be explicitly demonstrated.
 * **Population genetics and Microbial epidemiology**
     This topic relates to the genetic differences within and without populations.
 This includes broad brush phenomena like adaptation, speciation and population structure; and the detailed forensics of outbreaks.
 * **Bioinformatics protocols and methods**
     This topic will have talks present algorithms, paradigms and protocols of interest to the microbial genomics and bioinformatics community.